 Dora.
 M, age 46 of Dallas Texas and a friend, also suffers with anxiety. when she becomes stressed her chest tightens and then comes a shortness of breath.
 Tencia.
 C, age 41 of Las Vegas Nevada, one of my best friends also experiences tightening of the chest right before her hands began to tremble.
 Then comes fear of losing control.
 These ladies and I have so many things in common.
 One of those things is, that we managed to keep it together in front of our children.
-The idea of having to explain to our kids why their mother’s were falling apart was not something either of us wanted to do.
+The idea of having to explain to our kids, why their mother’s were falling apart,, was not something either of us wanted to do.
 When I chose to order attacking anxiety and depression from Midwest Center it actually saved my life.
 I’ve learned tools that will help me control emotions that normally turn in to panic attacks.
 It saddens me to know that there are so many people who suffer from any kind of anxiety or depression, but the reality is that this is common.

 All you have to do is turn on the news or pick up the newspaper and you can see why America is under so much stress even our children are stressed.
 In the material I read, Lucinda Bassett said the most important thing to do is keep the faith, pray, meditate and turn to higher power.
 I keep those words with me along with good, positive and caring people.
 So if you suffer from anxiety attacks or depression seek help from a health care provider don’t go it alone.
 Negative thinking becomes a habit, so you have to break it just like you would any other bad habit.
 Also keep a journal with you and don’t limit your life by being afraid to get out there and live.
 After all life is a gift and you only get one, so live it to your fullest.